Corey Seager Player Props: Rangers vs. Tigers

 Corey Seager At The Plate

-- Seager is batting .333 with eight doubles, five home runs and 11 walks.
+- Seager is hitting .315 with eight doubles, five home runs and 11 walks.

-- Seager is batting .273 with two homers during his last outings and is riding a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.